Webhooks

 X-GudDesk-Signature: sha256=abc123...

-Verify the signature using your webhook secret (found in Settings):
+Verify the signature using your webhook secret:

 import crypto from "crypto";